Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 - Advise pregnant women and females of reproductive potential that Herceptin exposure during pregnancy or within 7 months prior to conception can result in fetal harm.
 Advise female patients to contact their healthcare provider with a known or suspected pregnancy [see Use in Specific Populations (8.1)].

-- Advise women who are exposed to Herceptin during pregnancy or who become pregnant within 7 months following the last dose of Herceptin that there is a pregnancy exposure registry and a pregnancy pharmacovigilance program that monitor pregnancy outcomes.
-Encourage these patients to enroll in the MotHER Pregnancy Registry and report their pregnancy to Genentech [see Use in Specific Populations (8.1)].
+- Advise women who are exposed to Herceptin during pregnancy or who become pregnant within 7 months following the last dose of Herceptin that there is a pregnancy pharmacovigilance program that monitor pregnancy outcomes.
+Encourage these patients to report their pregnancy to Genentech [see Use in Specific Populations (8.1)].

 - Advise females of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of Herceptin [see Use in Specific Populations (8.3)].

 A Member of the Roche Group